-No action alternative: Currently the State lands proposed for non-mechanized mineral exploration are utilized for grazing activities.
-No change to this activity would occur other than what might be planned by the grazing lessee.
-The existing State grazing lease on Section 24, T. 8 S., R. 8 W provides approximately \$562 in annual revenue (2024) that goes to the Pine Hills School Trust.
+No action alternative: Currently the State lands proposed for non-mechanized mineral exploration are utilized for grazing activities and no change to this activity would occur other than what might be planned by the grazing lessee.
+The existing State grazing lease on Section 36, T. 8 S., R. 8 W. provides approximately \$2,215 in annual revenue (2024) that goes to the Common Schools Trust.
 The no action alternative could limit future exploration for talc or other valuable minerals on Trust Lands in this area.

+Action alternative:

-Action alternative: The proponent provided a \$25 payment for a non-mechanized mineral exploration Land Use License (LUL) application fee.
-Issuance of this non-mechanized Land Use License for N/2 N/2 of Section 24 would provide an annual rental fee of \$480 dollars (\$3.00 per acre X 160 ac. = \$480).
-The five-year term of the LUL would generate a total of \$2400 in rental for the Pine Hills School Trust.
-If non-mechanized mineral exploration shows promise, the company may pursue a mechanized exploration LUL, prospecting permit, and/or a mineral lease.
-If additional exploration proves an economic resource, a mineral lease could potentially generate more revenue for the Pine Hills School Trust.
+The proponent provided a \$25 payment for a non-mechanized exploration Land Use License (LUL) application fee.
+Issuance of a non-mechanized LUL for the SW1/4 of Sec.
+36 would provide an annual rental fee of \$480 (\$3 X 160 = \$480).
+The five-year term of this LUL would generate \$2,400 in rental for the Common Schools Trust.
+If non-mechanized exploration shows promise, the company may pursue a mechanized exploration LUL, a prospecting permit, and/or mineral lease.
+If exploration proves successful, a mineral lease could potentially generate additional rental and possibly royalty revenue for the Common Schools Trust.

-No cumulative economic and social effects from this non-mechanized exploration are expected.
+No cumulative economic and social effects from non-mechanized mineral exploration are expected.

-EA Checklist Name: Teresa Kinley Date: 4/10/2025 Prepared By: Title: Geologist/Hydrologist
+EA Checklist Prepared By: Name: Teresa Kinley Date: April 10, 2025 Title: MMB Geologist/Hydrologist